pymor/pymor/docs/source/technical_overview.rst

     Apart from describing the discrete problem, models also implement algorithms for |solving| the given problem, returning |VectorArrays|
     from the |solution_space|.
-The solution can be |cached|, s.t. subsequent solving of the problem for the same parameter reduces to looking up the solution in pyMOR's cache.
+The solution can be |cached|, s.t. subsequent solving of the problem for the same |parameter values| reduces to looking up the solution in pyMOR's cache.

     While special model classes may be implemented which make use of the specific types of operators they contain (e.g. using some external